EBjerrum/rdeditor/README.md

 ```

-The install script Will also install PySide, but not RDkit, so that should be installed manually or via your operating systems package manager.
+The install script Will also install PySide2, but not RDkit, so that should be installed manually or via your operating systems package manager.
 A launch script will also be added so that it can be started from the command line via the rdEditor command.

 ## Alternative install
 Install PySide and RDKit yourself, save the content of rdeditor folder to somewhere you like and start it with